Fantasy (Mariah Carey song): Live performances

 "Fantasy" was performed at the 23rd Annual American Music Awards, where Carey won two of the top awards.
 For the performance, Carey wore a long black trench coat and matching boots, pants and blouse, and was backed by three background vocalists.
 Additionally, Carey sang "Fantasy" on the British music chart program Top of the Pops, during a promotional stop in the United Kingdom on September 12, 1995.
 During its taping, she wore a blue blouse and black jumper.
 Two days later, Carey appeared on French television where she performed the song alongside several male and female dancers.
 Carey donned a mid-waist baring white blouse and black leather pants and matching heeled boots.
 Trey Lorenz and two female back up vocalists were also featured on stage during the show's taping.
 Aside from live television appearances, the song was performed on several legs of Carey's tours.

 "Fantasy" was performed at every show on her Daydream World Tour (1996) set to the album version.
-The performance was tuned similarly to Carey's recital at the American Music Awards, featuring a similar outfit, dance routines and set up.
 The remix version was performed on her Butterfly World Tour (1998), Rainbow World Tour (2000), Charmbracelet World Tour: An Intimate Evening with Mariah Carey (2003–2004), The Adventures of Mimi Tour (2006), The Elusive Chanteuse Show (2014) and Caution World Tour (2019), each of which featured a varying synopsis.
-In 1998, it became the first time Carey performed the remix version in concert, placing a large projection screen on to the stage, and featuring snippets and cuts of Ol' Dirty Bastard throughout the video.
+Carey performed the remix version in concert for the first time in 1998, placing a large projection screen on to the stage, and featuring snippets and cuts of Ol' Dirty Bastard throughout the video.
 Additionally, Carey was dressed in blue jeans and a white blouse, and danced several chair routines with several male dancers.
-During the Charmbracelet Tour and Rainbow Tour, the shows segment was similar to her previous tour.
+She also performed "Fantasy" during the Charmbracelet Tour and Rainbow Tour.
 The song was featured on the select set-list on three of Carey's live taped shows, Fantasy: Mariah Carey at Madison Square Garden, The Adventures of Mimi, and Around the World.